diegolagoglez/flatpress/README.md

 * Configure the document root of your web server to the `public` directory of your site's directory (for example `DocumentRoot "/var/www/my-flatpress-site/public"`).
 * Create a template in the `templates` directory (or use the default one).
 * Create all your static resources (styles, images and scripts) in the `site/static` directory under the corresponding subdirectories (by default are `art` for images, `styles` for CSS or whatever styles and `scripts` for Javascript).
-* Write the contents in the `site/contents` directory as [Markdown](http://en.wikipedia.org/wiki/Markdown) files.
+* Write the contents in the `site/articles` directory for articles/posts and `site/pages` directory for pages as [Markdown](http://en.wikipedia.org/wiki/Markdown) files.
 You can optionally use [Pandoc's Markdown](http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html).
 * Run `make` in the FlatPress root directory.

 # Usage